Getting Customers Through The SaaS Marketing Funnel:

 Remind customers of the value they are realising from their subscription through personalised communications.
 This may be to congratulate them on successfully completing a project or tips to help them utilise important features which are relevant to their organisation.
 Reinforce the value customers are obtaining from your product.

 Create value from outside the solution through proving high quality content, community and data.
-Once customers are signed up don’t forget to cater for their content needs, facilitate user networking and discussions and consider how they can benefit from the data you naturally collect.
+Once customers are signed up don’t forget to cater for their content needs, facilitate user networking and discussions.
+Consider how they can benefit from the data you naturally collect.

 Build long-term relationships with your customers so that they enjoy doing business with you.
 Nurture relationships with customers so that they feel valued.

-Finally, align your business with customer values because purpose-driven marketing strategies have been shown to have a strong impact on company growth.
+Finally, align your business with customer values.
+Purpose-driven marketing strategies have been shown to have a strong impact on company growth.

 6. Activation to Expansion:

-The first three months of activation are especially critical because unless customers begin to regularly use your SaaS product they are unlikely to recognise the value it creates or form habits that establish your product as part of their regular routine.
+The first three months of activation are especially critical.
+Unless customers begin to regularly use your SaaS product.
+They are unlikely to recognise the value it creates or form habits that establish your product as part of their regular routine.
 To facilitate the expansion stage of the SaaS funnel its essential that your product is integrated within their business and also integrated with other software solutions the organisation uses.

 Moving users towards expansion where they are willing to subscribe to other features or upgrade to more premium products requires a planned approach to customer success management.
 Creating a customer launch plan can help guide customers to ongoing success before they lose interest and forget why they subscribed to your SaaS product.

 Listening to customer feedback and responding accordingly is also valuable when designing your plan.
 Have you ever wondered why Apple puts so much effort into the packaging design for its products?
-It does this because it helps to reinforce that you have purchased something special and it influences your perception of the brand going forward.
+It does this because it helps to reinforce that you have purchased something special.
+It influences your perception of the brand going forward.

 Designing a customer launch plan can help you focus on these small details which can have such a big impact on how customers perceive your product.